SEXUAL ASSAULT RESOURCE COORDINATOR TEAM (SARC)

 E-Mail: Stacy Andes

 Stacy is the Director of Health Promotion at Villanova University.
 Stacy believes that the team approach to providing support to students who have experienced sexual violence is a direct expression of Villanova’s commitment to Caritas.
-She believes that all students should be treated with dignity, respect and compassion and hopes that the SARC team approach will let students know that we believe preventing and responding to sexual violence is a community responsibility, one that transcends our formal positions, roles and responsibilities at the University.
+She believes that all students should be treated with dignity, respect and compassion and hopes that the SARC team's approach will let students know that we believe preventing and responding to sexual violence is a community responsibility, one that transcends our formal positions, roles and responsibilities at the University.

-Sarah Hernandez headshot
+Sarah Hernandez Headshot

 Sarah Hernandez